Privacy Policy

 Cross-Border & International Data Transfers

-Because we operate in multiple jurisdictions and use service providers based in different countries, your personal data may be transferred across international borders.
+Because we operate in multiple jurisdictions and rely on service providers based in different countries, your personal data is transferred across international borders.

+We keep our cross-border transfers and the safeguards above under review as our service providers and applicable laws evolve.
 By using our Services, you acknowledge and consent to the transfer and processing of your data as described in this section.
-If you have concerns about data transfers to a specific jurisdiction, please contact us before submitting personal data.
+If you have questions about the safeguards applied to a specific transfer, or concerns about transfers to a particular jurisdiction, please contact us at admin@mamahala.ca before submitting personal data.

 Data Retention